jesse-ai/docs/docs/installation.md

 Before we start the instructions for Windows.
 Its highly recommended to use docker or linux on a virtual machine.
 Why?
 On Windows everything is far more complicated and many more clicks.

+Before we start the instructions for Windows.
+Its highly recommended to use docker or linux on a virtual machine.
+Why?
+On Windows everything is far more complicated and many more clicks.

 ### Step 1: Get Python and pip
 Got to [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) and download the installer for Python.
 The version 3.8 is recommended, but Python >= `3.6` will work too.
 It doesn't matter whether you choose the executable installer or web-base installer.
 What matters is to choose the right version for your system type.
 If you are on 32bit Windows download "Windows x86 ... installer".
 If you are on 64bit Windows get the "Windows x86-64 ... installer".
 Not sure which system type you are on?
 Open a file explorer window.
 Right click on "This PC" and then "Properties".
 Under "System" there is "System type".